BilalKhaled80/post-your-work-project/README.md

 ## Contribution guidelines

 Feel free to contribute to this project!.
 Please make sure to follow these steps:
-1. Fork the repo. and create your own branch
+1. Fork the repository and create your own branch
 ```bash
 git checkout -b your-branch-name
 ```